ging/keystone-oauth2-extension/README.md

    ```
 5. In order for the extension to work, it must be placed in the `pipeline`.

-6. Finally, edit the `[auth]` section in your `keystone.conf` file (the one placed in the `etc` folder in your Keystone project), to include OAuth 2.0 auth method, just like this:
+6. Edit the `[auth]` section in your `keystone.conf` file (the one placed in the `etc` folder in your Keystone project), to include OAuth 2.0 auth method, just like this:
    <pre>
    # Default auth methods. (list value)
    methods=external,password,token,<b>oauth2</b>